AlexPenkin/visible.js/README.md

 # visible.js
-Lightweight javascript module fordetecting presence of DOM element on screen
+Lightweight javascript module for detecting presence of DOM element on screen

 # Usage
 ```javascript